-Health: The household has been enlightened on basic health and hygiene practices, for example how to do simple hand washing, how to prevent waterborne diseases, importance of boiling drinking water, and the importance of clearing bushes from around their home in order to prevent mosquitoes from breeding.
-After the trainings, all members were given assignments to dig a rubbish pit for waste disposal, set up a hand-washing device outside their toilet, and construct a simple drying rack for their utensils.
-Once the family had met these standards, they were supported with a water tank for storing water and two blankets.
+Health: The household has been enlightened on basic health and hygiene practices, for example how to do simple hand washing, how to prevent waterborne diseases, importance of boiling drinking water, and the importance of clearing bushes around their homes in order to prevent mosquitoes from breeding.
+After the trainings, they were given assignments to dig up a compost pit for waste disposal, set up a hand-washing device outside their toilet, as well as construct a simple utensil rack for drying their utensils.
+Once the family had met these standards, they were supported with a water tank for storing water and 2 blankets.

-Other health and hygiene trainings included HIV/AIDs sensitization on how to prevent infection as well as case management of HIV/AIDs for those who were already infected; cholera sensitization campaigns; and life skills relevant to the male child like reproductive health, behavioral change among adolescents, abstinence, and how to deal with peer pressure.
+Other health and hygiene trainings carried out include; trainings on HIV/AIDs where they were sensitized on how to prevent infection as well as case management of HIV/AIDs for those who were already infected, cholera sensitization campaigns, among others, which have had a big impact on the household's empowerment.
+Jackson was also trained on life skills relevant to the male child and this covered issues like reproductive health, behavioral change among adolescents, abstinence as well as how to deal with peer pressure.

-Agricultural Projects and Food Security: The family has been trained on modern agriculture methods as well as agribusiness.
+Agricultural Projects and Food Security: The family has been trained on modern agriculture methods as well as agri-business.
 They now know how to prepare their land for planting, the best seedlings that are fit for their climatic conditions, proper techniques for post-harvest care, as well as importance of planting drought-resistant crops and which ones to plant.
 Jackson and his siblings were supported with planting seeds, as well as a hoe and machete for use in preparing their land.
 In addition, the family was enlightened on animal husbandry; how to keep chicken, goats, rabbits and pigs.
 Jackson has capitalized on this knowledge to enable him to successfully rear his dairy goats without fear of losing them to disease.
 The goats provide the family with milk and this has helped them in substituting on their diet, hence improving their nutritional uptake.

-Child Rights and Protection: Trainings on child rights and child protection, which Zoe conducted, have also been of great help to the household.
-Jackson and his brother now know their rights.
+Child Rights and Protection: Trainings on child rights and child protection, which ZOE conducted, have also been of great help to the household.
+Jackson and his siblings now know their rights.
 Through the group, the family has been able to receive psychosocial counseling in cases which they wouldn't have managed on their own.

 Education: Through income from his businesses, he has been able to pay school levies for his brother who is in high school.
-In addition, the family benefitted from school fees support from Zoe earlier in the year.
+In addition, the family benefitted from school fees support from ZOE earlier on in the year.

-Spiritual Strengthening: "Before joining the Zoe program, we never knew the importance of church as well as Christianity.
+Spiritual Strengthening: "Before joining the ZOE program, we never knew the importance of church as well as Christianity.
 But after attending revivals, this has greatly changed.
 My family and I are now committed to doing God's work through tithing and helping the poor in my village," Jackson says.